Stephen Nissenbaum: Professional career

-After receiving his doctorate in History from the University of Wisconsin–Madison in 1968, Nissenbaum began his academic career at the University of Massachusetts at Amherst, where he was on the faculty until he retired in 2004.
+After receiving his doctorate in history from the University of Wisconsin–Madison in 1968, Nissenbaum began his academic career at the University of Massachusetts at Amherst, where he was on the faculty until he retired in 2004.

 He was a fellow twice at Harvard's Charles Warren Center for Studies in American History.
-The first time, in 1976-1977, was to work on two projects, one about the career of Nathaniel Hawthorne and the other to write the introduction to the Salem Witchcraft Papers with Paul Boyer.
-He returned in 1994-1995 to work on his book, The Battle for Christmas.
+The first time, in 1976–1977, was to work on two projects, one about the career of Nathaniel Hawthorne and the other to write the introduction to the Salem Witchcraft Papers with Paul Boyer.
+He returned in 1994–1995 to work on his book, The Battle for Christmas.

-At the American Antiquarian Society, he was a Daniels Fellow in 1978-1979, supervising innovative research projects by Five College undergraduate students, one of which culminated in an exhibition of book illustrations by F. O. C. Darley at the AAS.
+At the American Antiquarian Society, he was a Daniels Fellow in 1978–1979, supervising innovative research projects by Five College undergraduate students, one of which culminated in an exhibition of book illustrations by F. O. C. Darley at the AAS.
 He also designed and conducted a 5-week evening course for adults, "Victorian America," through the Worcester Public School system.

 He received a fellowship in 1984 from the American Council of Learned Societies to work on the subject of "Nathaniel Hawthorne and the literary marketplace".

-He served on the board of the Massachusetts Foundation for the Humanities, a fund for underwriting public projects in the humanities, from 1985-1992, and was the Chairman of the Foundation from 1987-1989.
+He served on the board of the Massachusetts Foundation for the Humanities, a fund for underwriting public projects in the humanities, from 1985 to 1992, and was the Chairman of the Foundation from 1987 to 1989.

-From 1989-1990, he was the James Pinckney Harrison Professor of History at the College of William and Mary.
+From 1989 to 1990, he was the James Pinckney Harrison Professor of History at the College of William and Mary.